 - Sales of items paid for with food stamps

 Some sales are also nontaxable because the seller and/or purchaser meet certain criteria.
 A complete list is available in Sales and Use Tax: Exemptions and Exclusions (Publication 61).
-The Board of Equalization also has a series of questions and answers about the application of sales tax.

 Note: In some cases, retailers must report use tax rather than sales tax.
 The most common example of a purchase subject to the use tax is a purchase of an item for use in California from an out-of-state retailer.
 Out-of-state retailers who are engaged in business in this state are required to collect the use tax, whenever applicable, from the consumer, at the time of the sale.